U.S. and E.U. line up global pledges to slash emissions of methane, a potent greenhouse gas

 “If the world is serious about keeping the climate safe, it’s got to get serious about cutting methane,” said Durwood Zaelke, president of the Institute for Governance & Sustainable Development.
 “The Methane Pledge is a good start.”

-The new 24 supporters are Canada, Central African Republic, Republic of Congo, Costa Rica, Côte d’Ivoire, Democratic Republic of the Congo, Federated States of Micronesia, France, Germany, Guatemala, Guinea, Israel, Japan, Jordan, Kyrgyz Republic, Liberia, Malta, Morocco, Nigeria, Pakistan, Philippines, Rwanda, Sweden, and Togo.
+The new 24 supporters are Canada, Central African Republic, Republic of Congo, Costa Rica, Côte d’Ivoire, Democratic Republic of Congo, Federated States of Micronesia, France, Germany, Guatemala, Guinea, Israel, Japan, Jordan, Kyrgyz Republic, Liberia, Malta, Morocco, Nigeria, Pakistan, Philippines, Rwanda, Sweden and Togo.

-These countries join the earlier signatories, including the United States, European Union, Argentina, Ghana, Indonesia, Iraq, Italy, Mexico and Britain.
+These countries join the earlier signatories, including the United States, the European Union, Argentina, Ghana, Indonesia, Iraq, Italy, Mexico and Britain.

 Kerry said he hopes to have more than 100 countries pledged to cut methane by the United Nations COP26 climate summit in Glasgow next month.
-In addition to the new methane pledges by nations, more than 20 philanthropies on Monday announced plans to spend $200 million to support implementation of the global methane goals.
+In addition to the new methane pledges by nations, more than 20 philanthropies announced plans Monday to spend $200 million to support implementation of the global methane goals.

 “Momentum is building for a methane moment at Glasgow,” said Fred Krupp, president of the Environmental Defense Fund.
 “Cutting methane pollution is the fastest opportunity we have to help avert our most acute climate risks, including crop loss, wildfires, extreme weather and rising sea levels.”